rezozero/starting-blocks/README.md

 response is *partial* it directly initialize `$cont` with the whole response data.
 Every new AJAX response will be appended in the `#ajax-container` HTML section in order to smooth transitions between pages.

-When `ajaxEnabled` is set to true, only links **inside** page-container are binded to load pages asynchronously and make transitions.
+When `ajaxEnabled` is set to true and `window.fetch` is supported, **all links inside document body** are listened to load pages asynchronously and make transitions.

 To declare a partial DOM section as the `$cont` you must add some classes and data to your HTML tags.